omrprt/wdi-second-project/README.md

 - Improve user experience:
   * Futher improve how information is presented in order to have a better user experience.
+  * Friend people
+  * Add a introduction to board game view.

+- Utilize APIs:
+  * Would like to include an Amazon and Ebay API.

 ## Acknowledgments
 * Would like to thank my instructors at GA, and classmates.
 * It was inspired by my enjoyment of board games.
 * Thanks to Robert, Brian and Josh for their feedback.
 * Seed data information was sourced from BoardGameGeek, Amazon, Wikipedia.